 Merlin Bird ID app also works when you answer a few questions related to the bird that you have just seen.
 After you have put your questions, Merlin gives you the list of birds best match your description.
-From there, you can go on finding photos, sounds, calls of the bird for more pieces of information.
-Your phone’s GPS helps to give you the accurate bird ID based on the data available about a particular bird found at that location.
+From there, you can go on finding photos, sounds, and calls of the bird for more pieces of information.
+Your phone’s GPS helps to give you an accurate bird ID based on the data available about a particular bird found at that location.

 Audubon Bird Guide

 This app has no such AI-powered feature to identify birds from photos.
 But, it has a great collection of photos and sounds of North American birds.
 A total of 800 species of North American birds can be found in the app’s database.

 You can keep track of the birds that you see using the redesigned sightings feature of the app.